emptonaut/goserver_example/README.md

 The client has full help output.
 To see it, run `bin/client`.

+You can also see it all in action by running `demo.sh`.

 ## Some random notes:

-- Database models following a loose repository pattern [reference](https://medium.com/bumpers/our-go-is-fine-but-our-sql-is-great-b4857950a243)
+- Database models following a loose repository pattern [(link)](https://medium.com/bumpers/our-go-is-fine-but-our-sql-is-great-b4857950a243)
 - [Gingko BDD](http://onsi.github.io/ginkgo/)

 ## Prerequisites